Where to See Drag in Seattle Every Night of the Week

 A very observant person once tweeted this:

 Every day does feel like a meet and greet for drag fans in Seattle.
-Drag Race queens regularly perform at bars like Capitol Hill’s Queer Bar or SoDo’s The Comeback (AKA the spiritual successor of R Place, RIP).
-Local drag also happens every night of the week.
-Most of it’s focused around Capitol Hill but shows pop up all over, from Fremont to White Center.
+Drag Race queens regularly perform at bars like Capitol Hill’s Queer Bar, and local drag happens every night of the week.
+Most of it is focused around Capitol Hill but shows pop up all over, from Fremont to White Center.

 While there’s an almost endless list of monthly drag shows, we’ve organized some of Seattle’s best weekly and biweekly shows, curated by day.